The best plants for staging your NYC apartment to sell in winter

 Here are some tips from the experts on what to look for when shopping for greenery, and the good news is fake is often just as good, if not better, than real.

 “I always think green sells a space,” says Melanie Greene, founder of Greenehouse NYC, a real estate staging and photography company.
 She says fake plants have the overwhelming benefit of not dying on you and many are convincingly real.
-According to Greene’s virtual staging manager, Susan Hum, the plants that are in demand this year are those that complement the Mid-Century Modern, Scandinavian, and bohemian furnishing trends.
-Think: the trusted fiddle leaf fig and micro succulents.

-[Editor's note: A previous version of this post was published in December 2020.
-We are presenting it again with updated information for November 2021.]
+[Editor's note: A previous version of this post was published in November 2021.
+We are presenting it again with updated information for November 2022.]

-The trusty fiddle leaf fig
+1) The trusty fiddle leaf fig

-"I love a good a fiddle leaf fig—medium size to tall," says Daniel Blatman, a broker with Triplemint.
+"I love a good a fiddle leaf fig—medium size to tall," says Daniel Blatman, a broker with The Agency.
 The size you pick should depend on the height of your ceilings, he says.
 "If you have a tall ceiling it can really keep the eye drawing up" to show off the space, he says.
 An artificial fiddle leaf costs somewhere between $200-$500.

 A real fiddle leaf fig—or Ficus lyrata if you want the botanical name—is about $300.
 One of the most popular plants at the Chelsea Garden Center, they do best with bright, indirect light—which isn't always ideal and makes them tricky to keep alive.
 Hum says much of the fiddle leaf fig's appeal is their lush leaves, "rich with a deep green color, which might be different from ferns and other indoor plants that aren't as luscious."

-Flame-like snake plants
+2) Flame-like snake plants

 Snake plants—or Dracaena trifasciata—work well in tighter spaces, Blatman says.
 With variegated leaves, these plants look like flames in a pot and one of the benefits is they produce lots of oxygen, making them natural air purifiers, according to the experts at My City Plants.
 Snake plants can also survive in fairly harsh conditions and thrive in almost any light, which is good if you have a tendency to neglect your gardening duties.